-Prices are per person, based on two people sharing a twin cabin with a limited number of single cabins available on all decks at the relevant supplement.
+Prices are per person, based on two people sharing a twin cabin with a limited number of sole occupancy cabins available on all decks at the relevant supplement.
 The price includes:

 Tea, coffee and water will be served complimentary throughout your cruise, but should you wish to indulge in a glass of wine or a beer with your lunch or dinner, we would recommend adding our drinks package to your booking.

 Simply relax and when it’s time to dine in the restaurant, take your pick from a range of: draught beer; non-alcoholic beer; soft drinks; juices; red, white and rosé house wines; and wine recommendations from the menu by the glass.